 Top hiking trails

 The Chattahoochee National Forest surrounds the town, and the forest is prime for amazing hiking possibilities.
 From mountain summits to tumbling waterfalls, the area offers some of Georgia’s best hiking, backpacking and running trails.
-Check out the full list of our top hikes near Blue Ridge for a full list of nearby hikes.
+Check out the full list of top hikes near Blue Ridge for a full list of our favorite nearby adventures, and our favorite waterfalls near Blue Ridge for some outstanding hikes to falls, all within forty miles of town.
 Here are a few of our all-time favorites:

 Long Creek Falls